jfmauro/criteria/README.md

-Filter a map with a criteria.
+Filter a map with an criteria.
 The result is a List of Pair.